Eildon Hill: History

-In folklore
+In folklore and media

 Eildon is said to be a "hollow hill", and is mentioned in the legend of Thomas the Rhymer.
 Some believe Thomas went under the hill itself, and certainly part of the ballad occurs in the vicinity.
 Sir Walter Scott tells the tale of a horse dealer who is paid in "ancient coin" by an elderly buyer in old-fashioned dress and taken inside the hill at night.
 A host of armed knights lie asleep at their horses' feet; their sleeping leader is King Arthur.
 Shown a horn and a sword, in confusion the dealer blows the horn: the men begin to awake and a loud voice indicates that he has been proved a coward for not seizing the sword first.
 A whirlwind ejects him from the chamber and outside he tells his story to some shepherds before dropping dead of exhaustion.
 Scott identifies the elderly man as Thomas the Rhymer.
 Another legend concerns the Eildon Tree Stone, a large moss-covered boulder near Melrose, marking the spot where the Fairy Queen led Thomas into her realms in the heart of the hills.

 The volcanic rock was said to have been cleft in three by the wizard Michael Scot, as relayed by Walter Scott in his 1805 poem, The Lay of the Last Minstrel: